 What happens if a CVN fails?

 We have three parameters that determine which CVN ID should create the next block.

 1. The order (which one has created its last block the furthest in the past)

 2. The time since the last block in the blockchain

 3. The mean number of signatures contributed to each block since 10 blocks

 Each CVN has got 60 seconds to actually create its block.
 This time span is dynamically adjustable and is called: Block spacing grace period.
 If a CVN did not make it then the next in the line has to create a block and the one that failed to create its block is skipped.

 If a CVN failed to create enough partial signatures within the last 10 block (dynamic parameter: Blocks to consider for signature check) it is also skipped until it has co-signed enough blocks.

 As you see, Proof-of-Coperation is much more than just a simple round-robin system.

-The FAircoin2 SIgnature TOken is a small hardware device of dedicated wallets connected to a CVN via a USB cable.
-A Fasito may serve as a private key storage and for chain signature creation for CVNs and chain admins.
-The TEENSY board needs a special firmware and we initailize it with a six digit PIN and put three public keys from device admins on it, who could unlock it, if you lock it by entering the wrong password PIN when logging into the wallet.
+The FAircoin SIgnature TOken is a small hardware device of dedicated wallets connected to a fulll node wallet via a USB cable.
+A FASITO may serve as a private key storage and for chain signature creation for CVNs and chain admins.
+The TEENSY board needs a special firmware and we initialize it with a six digit PIN and put three public keys from device admins on it, who could unlock it, if you lock it by entering the wrong password PIN when logging into the wallet.
 We also put a device private key on the FASITO for authorization requests.
-The firmware is certainly open source and are delivered pre-seeded.
-All keys are generated with an initialisation sequence by the CVN operator.
+The firmware is certainly open source and the FairCoin developers offer to CVN operators delivering it pre-seeded.
+All keys are generated with an initialisation sequence by the CVN operator himself/herself.